People

 Samuel Hermanstorfer, MS, 2023

 Abigail M. Fergus, MS, 2020.
-Also see her work on a Ma'iingan (Wolf) Relationship Plan.
+Also see their work on a Ma'iingan (Wolf) Relationship Plan.

 Francisco Santiago-Ávila, Ph.D.
 2019, post-doc 2021